Without further investigation

 When we are looking at Tokyo, it’s green.

-It could be definately greener, but it is also not pure gray.
+It could definitely be greener, but it is also not pure gray.

-However, as I heared, over the last decades it became warmer and warmer in the streets of Tokyo.
+However, as I heared, over the last decades it became warmer and warmer within the streets of Tokyo.

-Especially we gardener, but also people who love nature and are always making daytrips in the forests, know why..
+Especially gardener like myself, but also people who love nature and are making day trips to the forests, know why..

 The main reason might be: